Kshitij05/AirSnare/README.md

 <h2>Installation and Requirements</h2>

-Download the code, open virtualdrumming.com on your web browser and you're good to go!
+Download the code, open <a href="https://www.virtualdrumming.com/drums/online-virtual-games/ian-paice-rock-drum-set.html">virtualdrumming.com</a> on your web browser and you're good to go!
 Make sure that you have the required libraries installed, you can do so by typing the following commands in your terminal:

 OpenCV Installation: